 When you submit an Order to buy an Instrument, an estimated amount you are required to pay in relation to that Order is blocked in your Revolut Electronic Money Account immediately on submission of the Order; the exact amount is then payable when the Order is executed.

 It is important for you to note that, in order to open an Account, you must also have a Revolut Electronic Money Account, as the funds deposited in your Revolut Electronic Money Account will be used to pay for your Orders.
+Similarly, if you or we close your Revolut Electronic Money Account for any reason, your Account will also be closed and you will not be able to use our trading services for any other purpose.

 When will I receive any proceeds from the sale of an Instrument?